 Why is the Levitt Foundation spending down its assets?

-As a spend down, the Levitt Foundation is increasing the number of communities receiving grants for free concerts in public spaces and will continue to nurture the Levitt network of nonprofit venues and concert sites with additional support—including capacity building and robust resources to ensure their free concert series continue beyond our sunset.
+As a spend down, the Levitt Foundation is increasing the number of communities receiving grants for free concerts in public spaces and will continue to nurture the Levitt network of nonprofit venues and music series grantees with additional support—including capacity building and robust resources to ensure their free concert series continue beyond our sunset.
 More than half of the communities no longer receiving Levitt funding continue to present free outdoor concerts; strong evidence that the Levitt Foundation’s funding is leveraged for sustained community support.
+To learn more, please visit our Spend Down page.

 When will the Levitt Foundation cease operations?